Amitvardi/Lab-Project/README.md

 ```
 # step 9 - scrapping Coursera website:

-We scraped the Coursera website according to the general subjects we tested.
-We will see an example of the top three courses from some of the general subjects.:
+We scraped the Coursera website according to the general subjects we tested. let's see an example of the top three courses from some of the general subjects.:

 Economy Courses: